-The associate in arts and the associate in science degrees are two-year degrees (four semesters) and require a minimum of 60 semester hours to complete.
+The associate in arts and the associate in science degrees are two-year degrees (four semesters) and require a minimum of 60 semester credits to complete.

-The bachelor of arts, bachelor of athletic training, bachelor of fine arts, bachelor of general studies, bachelor of music, bachelor of social work, bachelor of science, and bachelor of urban planning and development degrees are four-year degrees (eight semesters) and require a minimum of 120 semester hours to complete.
+The bachelor of arts, bachelor of athletic training, bachelor of fine arts, bachelor of general studies, bachelor of music, bachelor of social work, bachelor of science, and bachelor of urban planning and development degrees are four-year degrees (eight semesters) and require a minimum of 120 credits to complete.

 RESIDENCE CREDIT REQUIREMENTS

 Any course offered for credit by Ball State University is designated as residence or campus credit.
 Credit by departmental authorization is not considered to be residence credit.
 However, credit earned through various testing plans is considered residence credit.

 Bachelor's Degrees—For students pursuing a baccalaureate degree, at least 30 of the last 40 credits must be residence credits.